sleepingkingstudios/cuprum/README.md

 [Class Documentation](http://www.rubydoc.info/github/sleepingkingstudios/cuprum/master/Cuprum%2FUtils%2FInstanceSpy)

-Utility module for instrumenting calls to the #call method of any instance of a function class.
-This can be used to unobtrusively test the functionality of code that calls a function without providing a reference to the function instance, such as chained functions or methods that create and call a function instance.
+Utility module for instrumenting calls to the #call method of any instance of a command class.
+This can be used to unobtrusively test the functionality of code that calls a command without providing a reference to the command instance, such as chained commands or methods that create and call a command instance.

 #### `::spy_on`

-    spy_on(function_class) #=> InstanceSpy
+    spy_on(command_class) #=> InstanceSpy
-    spy_on(function_class) { |spy| ... } #=> nil
+    spy_on(command_class) { |spy| ... } #=> nil

 Finds or creates a spy object for the given module or class.
 Each time that the #call method is called for an object of the given type, the spy's #call method will be invoked with the same arguments and block.
 If `#spy_on` is called with a block, the instance spy will be yielded to the block; otherwise, the spy will be returned.

-    # Observing calls to instances of a function.
+    # Observing calls to instances of a command.
-    spy = Cuprum::Utils::InstanceSpy.spy_on(CustomFunction)
+    spy = Cuprum::Utils::InstanceSpy.spy_on(CustomCommand)

     expect(spy).to receive(:call).with(1, 2, 3, :four => '4')

-    CustomFunction.new.call(1, 2, 3, :four => '4')
+    CustomCommand.new.call(1, 2, 3, :four => '4')

-    # Observing calls to a chained function.
+    # Observing calls to a chained command.
-    spy = Cuprum::Utils::InstanceSpy.spy_on(ChainedFunction)
+    spy = Cuprum::Utils::InstanceSpy.spy_on(ChainedCommand)

     expect(spy).to receive(:call)

-    Cuprum::Function.new {}.
+    Cuprum::Command.new {}.
-      chain { |result| ChainedFunction.new.call(result) }.
+      chain { |result| ChainedCommand.new.call(result) }.
       call

     # Block syntax
-    Cuprum::Utils::InstanceSpy.spy_on(CustomFunction) do |spy|
+    Cuprum::Utils::InstanceSpy.spy_on(CustomCommand) do |spy|
       expect(spy).to receive(:call)

-      CustomFunction.new.call
+      CustomCommand.new.call
     end # spy_on

 [Method Documentation](http://www.rubydoc.info/github/sleepingkingstudios/cuprum/master/Cuprum/Utils/InstanceSpy#spy_on%3F-instance_method)